alindeman/upgradingtorails4/text/02_upgrading.markdown

 incompatibility; if not, create a new issue.

-It is also possible that the gem already works with Rails 4 and the constraints that the gem authors impose are unnecessary.
-If that is the case, I provide a guide to [forking the gem source and loosening the constraints](#forking-and-loosening-constraints).
+It is also possible that the gem already works with Rails 4 and the constraints that the gem authors impose are simply unnecessary.
+Flip to the appendix on [forking the gem source and loosening the constraints](#forking-and-loosening-constraints) to see if it is possible to loosen the constraints manually for the time being.

 It is likely that an application will require many iterations of running `bundle update`, seeing an incompatibility, upgrading the outdated gem, and